David Allen Johnson

 In 1993, Johnson replaced Tony Perez as skipper of the Cincinnati Reds, and in 1996, he moved on to the Baltimore Orioles.
 However, he was fired by O's owner Peter Angelos in 1997 after winning the AL Manager of the Year Award and leading the Orioles to 98 wins and the playoffs.
 He spent 1999 and 2000 as manager of the Los Angeles Dodgers.

-More recently, Johnson was an assistant coach for the 2004 Dutch Olympic baseball team to Robert Eenhoorn.
+Johnson managed the Dutch national team to the Gold Medal in the 2003 European Championship and was an assistant coach to Robert Eenhoorn for the 2004 Dutch Olympic baseball team.
 He managed Team USA in the 2005 Baseball World Cup and guided them to the title in the 2007 Baseball World Cup - it was the first time the US had ever beaten the Cuban national team in the Gold Medal game in a Baseball World Cup.
 He was the manager of the 2008 United States Olympic team, which took home a Bronze Medal.

-As of 2005, he was 13th all-time in managerial winning percentage.
-In 13 full seasons he led his teams to 5 first-place finishes and 6 second-place finishes.
-The only two times his clubs did worse was when he was in his first year with a new team.
+Johnson retired with a managerial winning percentage of .588.
+In 15 full seasons he led his teams to 6 first-place finishes and 7 second-place finishes.
+The only three times his clubs did worse was when he was in his first year with a new team.
+In 2017, he was placed on the Veterans Committee ballot for the Hall of Fame open to players and executives from "Today's Game" era.
+He received less than 5 votes, but was considered again in 2019.

 - 1966 Topps All-Star Rookie Team